 The two killer apps for Android Wear have proven to be “OK Google, countdown 25 minutes” when cooking and “OK Google, flashlight” when I’ve got my arm half a meter in a dark cabinet or tangled up in the nest of cables behind the computer or the multimedia bench.
 These uses alone aren’t enough to justify wearing an Android Wear device on my wrist all the time.

 There are a growing number of apps that integrate with Android Wear, but they’re generally unintuitive and awkward to work with.
 These apps use a mismatch of exact spoken phrases and touch input while they expect you to remember how they work with very few visual queues.

 These issues aren’t limited to just the Moto 360.
 None of the other Android Wear smartwatches that have been released to market have received overwhelmingly positive reviews from other critical reviewers.
-The problem really is with the limited potential and nature of the Android Wear platform itself.
-We can’t really expect too much of it, and currently it doesn’t really deliver features or apps that have proven very useful.
+The problem is with the limited potential and nature of the Android Wear platform itself.
+We can’t expect too much of it, and currently, it doesn’t deliver features or apps that have proven very useful.